cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 If a jump (conditional or unconditional) targets an unconditional jump, the target of the first jump is redirected to the target of the second jump, repeated until the end of jump chain is reached.
 Moreover:

-* on `advanced` level, `end` instruction is handled identically to `jump 0 always`,
+* `end` instruction is handled identically to `jump 0 always`,
 * conditional jumps in the jump chain are followed if:
-  * their condition is identical to the condition of the first jump, and
+  * their condition is identical to the condition of the first jump in the chain, and
   * the condition arguments do not contain a volatile variable (`@time`, `@tick`, `@counter` etc.).
-* unconditional jumps targeting an indirect jump (a `set @counter` instruction, internally represented by a virtual `goto` instruction) are replaced with the indirect jump itself.
+* unconditional jumps targeting an indirect jump (i.e. an instruction assigning value to `@counter`) are replaced with the indirect jump itself.

 No instructions are removed or added, but the execution of the code is faster.